 THC is known to be the main psychoactive cannabinoid, and some experts believe that CBN can alter the way THC interacts with the endocannabinoid system to dampen the intensity of THC’s high, which could be a good thing for those who find THC on its own too stimulating.

 Another reason people might take these two compounds together is for their enhanced relaxation properties.
 CBN is thought to support restful sleep, although there isn’t enough evidence to show that CBN on its own has soothing effects.
-However, when combined with THC or other cannabinoids, CBN is believed to have stronger calming effects, making it an ideal paring for a nighttime routine, even if the THC is in a very low, non-psychoactive dose.
+However, when combined with THC or other cannabinoids, CBN compared to THC is believed to have stronger calming effects, making it an ideal paring for a nighttime routine, even if the THC is in a very low, non-psychoactive dose.

 Benefits of CBN and THC